etrusci-org/quotes/markdown/quotes.md

 - I won't look back to regret yesterday, we're not handed tomorrow so I'll live for today.

+## AA Rashid

+- I would like to begin by saying to you that everything is not for everybody.

 ## Aberjhani

 - Poetry, like jazz, is one of those dazzling diamonds of creative industry that help human beings make sense out of the comedies and tragedies that contextualize our lives.